lbormann/darts-hub/README.md

 ### App isn't starting at all

 If you're running autodarts-desktop on windows the affected app is probably classified as a virus.
-The easiest way to verify this is to close autodarts-desktop.
+The easiest way to verify this is to close ADD.
 After that, add the main folder (extraction folder after download) as an exception for screening.
-Restart ADD and verfiy if the app is startable.
+Restart ADD and try to start the app.

 ## Resources